EDTA-gif/dynamite-charts-repository/README_EN.md

 ## List of Songs
 * Most of the subfolders in the Charts folder are named according to the format of `<song title>(<charter>)`.
 For songs that has more than one version, it will be renamed as `<song title>_<ranked status>(<charter>)`
 * As there are too many charts, GitHub will only show the first 1,000 subfolders, so please navigate to `rena_index_list` and use `Ctrl+F` to search for track names in the file's source code
-* If you encounter one of the following cases, please submit an Issue and I will fix it or update it in the README
+* If you encounter one of the following cases, please submit an Issue or send an e-mail to trickl4sh220@foxmail.com, I will fix it or update it in the README
    * Cannot find a chart that you are sure that has passed the review
    * A track's chart file or music file doesn't play properly
-* Missing chart sets：
-   * Ignotus Afterburn Giga 2041 By Rezasho, Unranked，2020 April Fools Chart
-   * εxceζ Giga 15 By γraphitε，Unranked，Approved as Unranked in 20:09 June 8, 2022
-   * {albus} Giga 14 By Graphite，Unranked，Approved as Unranked in 20:10 June 8, 2022
-* If you have saved the chart data mentioned above locally and want to extract it and upload it, please package the chart files and the `__rena_index_2` file containing the corresponding information and send it to trickl4sh220@foxmail.com
-   * If you have the ability to fork and make changes within GitHub, I can merge it afterwards (preferrable)
-   * If you are sure that you have saved it but you cannot find the corresponding game file, you can send the entire files as a compressed package, but considering the file size, it is not recommended to do so

 ## Importing Method